 Then the type is IntStr, something than can be a string and an integer at the same time - without type conversion as we'd normally need.
+IntStr is an allomorph type; a subclass of two types that can behave as either of them.
+That means that they will satisfy type constraints.

-6.6.2.
 Str Inheritance Tree